skarif2/skarif2.github.io/skarif2.md

 ####Key Skills

-Specializing in JavaScript and responsive web architecture, I think I have hands in everything from design in Illustrator / Photoshop to Frontend design and frameworks to AJAX to Backend frameworks to Databases.
-I feel comfortable working with–
+While learning JavaScript I came to know about a lot of new technologies and I have basic working experience on few of them.
+Technologies that I have worked with -

+-   Node.js (Meteor and Express) in back-end
--   MEAN (MongoDB, Express.js, Angular.js, Node.js) stack.
-Also used Sails.js, LoopBack.js for the back-end and backbone.js for the front-end
+-   React and Angular on the front-end
--   Socket.io for real time web application and chat systems
--   Twitter-Bootstrap, Materialize as CSS frameworks
--   SASS/SCSS as CSS pre-processors
+-   MongoDB as NoSQL database
 -   HTML5 (offline access, local storage, web workers, etc.)
 -   Jade and EJS for HTML templating
 -   CSS3 (including media queries and fluid layout design for multiple devices)
--   Facebook Connect & mobile Single Sign On (SSO), friend inviting
--   Google Maps
--   Other social integration / sharing: Twitter, Pinterest
--   Linux, GIT, & other server setup / management tasks
+-   Twitter-Bootstrap, Materialize as CSS frameworks
+-   SASS/SCSS as CSS pre-processors
+-   Facebook, Google, Twitter and Git OAuth and Api integraton
+-   Linux/Unix OS, Git for version control
 -   Gulp / Grunt for workflow and build process
+-   Mocha, Chai(expect, should), Sinon for testing and mocha-instanbut for code coverage report
+-   TravisCI for continuous integration

 ####Employment History